 This is one question we hear a lot.
-The truth is it depends on your needs and budget.
+The truth is the best shutters for you depends on your needs and budget.
 Shutters range drastically in terms of price, style and features.
-Someone using the price of storm shutters alone may decide that storm panels are the best.
-On the other end, someone looking to improve the look of their home might pick Bahama shutters.
-If you are looking for the absolute easiest installation (for example so you don’t have to worry about installing panels) you may choose electric roll down shutters.
+Someone using the price of storm shutters alone may decide that storm panels are the best because they are the most affordable.
+On the other end, someone looking to improve the curb appeal of their home might pick Bahama shutters.
+And if you are looking for the absolute easiest installation (for example so you don’t have to worry about installing panels) you may choose electric roll down shutters.

 If you are ready to starting to decide which option is right for you then check out our guide on How to Choose the Best Hurricane Shutters for Your Home.

 In summary impact shutters are any type of covering that protects your home’s vulnerable areas.
 Their purpose is to protect your windows, doors, and other vulnerable spots during severe storms.
 They are made from strong, impact resistant materials.